Environmental Management

 Implementation System

 In 2016, Casio started to integrate its environmental management system into a group-wide system.
-First, the ISO 14001 certifications for the three main sites of Casio Computer Co., Ltd.—the headquarters, the Hamura R&D Center, and the Hachioji R&D Center—were integrated under ISO 14001:2015 certification in 2017.
-In addition, the company established committees to handle its three areas of material environmental goals and, as necessary, set up working groups underneath them in which committee members participate and engage in activities related to their respective areas.
+First, the ISO 14001 certifications for the main sites of Casio Computer Co., Ltd.—the headquarters, and the Hamura R&D Center—were integrated under ISO 14001:2015 certification in 2017.
+In addition, the company established committees to handle its two areas of material environmental goals and, as necessary, set up working groups underneath them in which committee members participate and engage in activities related to their respective areas.
 The system was changed to a materiality-based, top-down structure rather than the previous structure, which was based on individual departments and bottom-up.
 Casio will continue to manage environmental activities effectively as an entire Group using ISO 14001.

 List of ISO 14001 Certified Sites